-Supervision and coordination of HDR Candidates is an important and complex academic role and can be approached in a variety of ways depending on the individual project requirements and the supervisory and candidate relationship.
-Nevertheless, some common principles and responsibilities apply to all supervisory arrangements and practice.
+Supervision of higher degree by research (HDR) candidates is a complex teaching task and like all teaching tasks, can be approached in a variety of ways depending on the personalities and individual requirements of candidates and supervisors and their discipline area/s.
+Nevertheless some common principles and responsibilities apply to all supervisory arrangements and practice.

-Follow the links below to access further information to support you and your candidates journey.
+The below links provide useful information to support you and your candidate: